Are you confused about the CDC’s updated COVID-19 guidelines?.

 - Contain germs by staying home when ill

-Symptoms of the COVID-19 in people who have been exposed can include fever, cough and shortness of breath.
+Symptoms of the COVID-19 in people who have been exposed can include fever, cough, sore throat, headache and shortness of breath.
 We are also seeing people experiencing an upset stomach, nausea and diarrhea.
 Each person’s symptoms are very different and so it is very important to pay attention to your body and note any changes.
 The symptoms may appear in as few as two days or as long as 14 days after exposure.